wangzc0422/C2F-TP/README.md

-# C2F-TP: A Coarse-to-Fine Denoising Framework for Uncertainty-aware Trajectory Prediction (Under Review)
+# C2F-TP: A Coarse-to-Fine Denoising Framework for Uncertainty-aware Trajectory Prediction
 This repository contains the official implementation of C2F-TP: A Coarse-to-Fine Denoising Framework for Uncertainty-aware Trajectory Prediction.
 <!--
 ## Background